djangocon/2022.djangocon.us/_posts/2022-10-18-call-for-2023-volunteers.md

 - Request grants from Django Software Foundation and Python Software Foundation (the DEFNA board will help you fill out the forms)
 - Recruit grant reviewers (other organizers and DEFNA members are happy to help)
 - Review submissions
-- Coordinate with program team to award to speakers
+- Coordinate with program team about grants to speakers
 - Notify grant recipients in waves (concurrent with program notifications)
 - Communicate with recipients on how to get reimbursed (we'll have templates)
 - Give DEFNA a lit of recipients and amounts